 When selecting AI coding tools, engineering leaders should consider the role of development tools, the capabilities of different AI models, and the significance of high-quality training data for accurate and context-aware code generation.
 The choice of an AI coding assistant should also take into account the team's size and the specific programming languages being used.

 Developer experience is also shaped by the learning curve associated with adopting AI coding tools.
 Even experienced developers face challenges when working with an entire codebase and reviewing code generated by AI, requiring time and practice to fully leverage these technologies.
 Developers have reported mixed experiences with AI coding tools, with some finding them helpful for boilerplate code and others experiencing limitations in more complex scenarios.
+Developer productivity can be further enhanced with AI-native intelligence tools that offer actionable insights and metrics.

 As developers create new workflows and approaches with the help of AI, AI chat features are increasingly integrated into coding environments to provide real-time assistance, answer contextual questions, and support debugging.